navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 "hidden state after RMSNorm"
 ```

 With macOS 26 and iOS 26 adoption increasing, we no longer have to force people to turn on a flag to use WebGPU in Safari.
-This post serves as a nice nerd flex show you this running in the browser itself.
+This post serves as a nice nerd flex to show you this running in the browser itself.

 We are going to take two ONNX community models, Llama-3.1-1B-instruct, and gemma-4-E2B-it already converted to ONNX, load them, extract the refusal direction, and ablate them ;).
 The reasoning behind the Llama model is that it is roughly ~800MB in q4f16 quantisation, and the Gemma variant is a super new model to show that this still works.

 ### Finding the carry

-The trick is that even after export, the ONNX graph still has *named tensors* flowing between nodes, we just have to know which one is the residual stream.
+The trick is that even after export, the ONNX graph still has *named tensors* flowing between nodes.
+We just have to know which one is the residual stream.
 The residual stream is the model's running activation state: each token has a vector that gets carried from layer to layer, with attention and MLP blocks adding updates to it rather than replacing it from scratch.
 That makes it the right place to intervene, because subtracting a refusal direction there changes the information passed into the next layer while leaving the rest of the graph structure intact.

-- **Llama** carries its true residual on **output 3** of the `SkipSimplifiedLayerNormalization` node (not output 0, which is the *normalised* branch).
+- Llama carries its true residual on output 3 of the `SkipSimplifiedLayerNormalization` node (not output 0, which is the *normalised* branch).
 So the tensor we care about is `/model/layers.15/input_layernorm/SkipLayerNorm` output index 3.
-- **Gemma 4** does the residual as an explicit `Add` plus a `layer_scalar/Mul`.
+- Gemma 4 does the residual as an explicit `Add` plus a `layer_scalar/Mul`.
 The clean next-layer carry is `/model/layers.24/layer_scalar/Mul/output_0`.
 Gemma's q4f16 text path is also split into two graphs, `embed_tokens_q4f16.onnx` and `decoder_model_merged_q4f16.onnx`, so we patch the decoder and leave the embedder alone.

 To *find* the refusal direction $\hat{v}_{refusal}$, we add these carry tensors as extra graph outputs, run a batch of matched harmful/harmless prompt pairs through the model, and take the mean difference of the last-token activations.
 Normalise it and you have a unit vector.
 Running this live in the browser means ~16 forward passes per model on our dataset.
-So, the demo lets you **skip the step** and load directions I precomputed locally once if you just want to play around.
+So, the demo lets you skip the step and load directions I precomputed locally once if you just want to play around.

 ### Why *pairs*?